-Amber is a web development framework written in the Crystal language which implements the server-side MVC pattern using the object-oriented paradigm.
-Many of its components and concepts will seem familiar to those of us with experience in other web frameworks like Phoenix, Ruby on Rails or Python's Django.
+Amber is a web development framework written in the Crystal programming language.
+The framework implements the server-side MVC pattern using the object-oriented paradigm.
+Many of Amber's components and concepts will be familiar for developers with experience with other web frameworks like Phoenix, Ruby on Rails or Python's Django.

-Amber offers a familiar set of tools for fast prototyping and developing enterprise-grade web applications, like Generators, Database management, CLI, Deployment tools, Docker support, Encrypted secrets, WebSockets, and more.
-If you come from the rails world, you will feel right at home but be aware, Amber is not Rails; it's type-safe, compiled, and embraces the best features from many different frameworks so you might notice pipes for routing which is more similar to Phoenix framework.
+Amber offers a variety of familiar tools such as generators, database management, CLI, deployment tools, docker support, encrypted secrets, websockets, and more for fast prototyping and developing enterprise-grade web applications.
+If you come from a Ruby on Rails background you will feel right at home, but, be aware Amber is not Rails!
+Amber is type-safe, compiled, and embraces the best features from many different frameworks for example pipes for routing which is more similar to the Phoenix framework.

-The aim of this introductory guide is to present a brief, high-level overview of Amber Framework, the parts that make it up, and the layers underneath that support it.
+The aim of this introductory guide is to present a high-level overview of Amber Framework and the layers underneath that support it.

 If you’re stuck, there are a number of places you can get help.

 Stack Overflow for questions about the Crystal Language and Amber Framework.

 Github for getting acquainted with source code, current issues and progress.